-1. Strategy, objectives, design: Improve coordination between the Mussel Watch and
+1. Strategy, objectives, design: Improve coordination between the Mussel Watch and Bight Programs

-Bight Programs

-2. Indicators and methods: Improve coordination between the Mussel Watch and to hold Mussel Watch data, when they are collected.
-Develop ability to access both Mussel Watch and Bight Program data from a single access point, and improve comparability of data from both programs
+2. Indicators and methods: Improve coordination between the Mussel Watch and Bight Programs 3.
+Data management: Develop data management procedures and a database to hold Mussel Watch data, when they are collected.
+Develop ability to access both Mussel Watch and Bight Program data from a single access point, and improve comparability of data from both programs 4.
+Consistency of assessment methods: Improve coordination between the Mussel Watch and Bight Programs 5.
+Reporting: Improve coordination between the Mussel Watch and Bight Programs 6.
+Program sustainability: Describe planning and evaluation process for the statewide effort on the portal

-Bight Programs